-Optimized search results allow buyers to find a specific product even if they type in misspelled keywords.
+Optimized search results in your eCommerce store allow buyers to find a specific product even if they type in misspelled keywords.
 This feature also pulls up similar and related products.
-It’s powered by ML algorithms that identify patterns in user searches, past purchases, clicks, and other data.
+Powered by ML algorithms, such search engines identify patterns in user searches, past purchases, clicks, and other data.

 Optimized search results help improve user experience, retain customers, boost product visibility, increase sales, and promote upselling.

-Ecommerce fraud detection software prevents fraudulent transactions by identifying red flags.
+One of the most illustrative uses of machine learning for eCommerce, ecommerce fraud detection software prevents fraudulent transactions by identifying red flags.
 It has a bank of knowledge about typical and acceptable user behavior and can recognize the slightest deviation.
 It also records precedents or previously fraudulent transactions.
-ML fraud detectors track every action in real-time, sending alarm signals with zero delay.
+The system also records previously fraudulent transactions and tracks every action in real-time, sending alarm signals with zero delay.

 Powerful ML solutions verify the legitimacy of transactions.
 This prevents false declines that often drive customers away.
 The detection system does its job without disrupting the checkout process, ensuring a smooth-sailing customer journey.